- Boxes

 ‖(f z : 𝕜)‖) :

-For a nonconstant complex polynomial, the leading term eventually dominates the sum of the lower terms on circles of large radius.
+For a nonconstant complex polynomial, there is a radius beyond which the leading term dominates the sum of the lower terms on every circle of larger radius.

 theorem leadingTerm_dominates_on_circle